pxai/fjs/document/content/functionaljs.md

 ### Update

 This update function is a pure function that given a model and a value, it will return a new model.
-If the value we pass in included in the allowed colors, that value will be returned.
+If the value we pass is included in the allowed colors, that value will be returned.
 If not, the original model will be returned.

 ```JavaScript